 How to Serve Air Fryer Eggplant

-These crispy bites of succulent air fryer eggplant are delicious as a simple side dish to chicken, fish, or even a mixed dish like lasagna.
+These crispy bites of succulent air fryer eggplant are delicious as a simple side dish to Indian recipes like chicken korma, simple fish dinners like panko crusted cod, or even a mixed dish like crockpot lazy lasagna.

-My favorite way to serve this crispy air fryer eggplant is with a little Greek yogurt seasoned with salt and drizzled with olive oil.
+My favorite way to serve it as an appetizer is with a little Greek yogurt seasoned with salt and drizzled with olive oil.

 And I can’t tell you how much I also love sprinkling it with a little fresh thyme at the end for an herbal note to cut the natural richness of this silky vegetable.

 Air Fryer Eggplant FAQs

 You cook an eggplant in an air fryer for about 15 minutes at 400ºF – that is the short answer.
 This will vary depending on the size of the eggplant pieces and the temperature setting you use.
 Follow this recipe for perfect results.

 Yes, it is safe to eat the skin of an eggplant (unless of course you have an allergy).
 Always wash the eggplant (and any vegetables) before cooking, especially when you are eating the skin.

 It is not typically recommended to cook eggplant without salting it first, as pre-salting it and letting it stand draws out the excess moisture.
 Air frying eggplant is an exception to this.
 The high heat and intense airflow keep the surface dry, making for perfect crispy eggplant bites with luscious soft centers.

 Yes, you can air fry eggplant slices if you prefer them over diced eggplant, but I prefer the additional surface area of smaller bites.
 This maximizes the crispy bits, which are the best part in my opinion.